enonic/xp-tool-enonic-ci/README.md

 ## Images available

-These images contain the Enonic CLI, Java and some build essentials to build your projects:
+These images contain the Enonic CLI, JDK and other build essentials to build your projects:

 * `enonic/enonic-ci:7.0.1`
 * `enonic/enonic-ci:7.1.0`